Swamp, a zombie FPS overview

 Aside from what is listed above there is also other stuff to do like quests, trying to get titles from looting via loot points, and of course playing hard core. hard core or HC is a completely different style of the game.
 Hannibal was kind enough to write up a full description of hardcore and all it entails, You can read that here.

-Overall the swamp community has gotten allot better. there was a time a year or 2 ago when the people who played where annoying and so immature. but my recent experiences on the game have all been positive.
+Overall the swamp community has gotten allot better. there was a time when the people who played where annoying and so immature. but my recent experiences on the game have all been positive.
 I don't have anything negative to say about the players now, of course there is always one person on every game that everyone seems to really dislike, and swamp is no different, but overall it is a good playerbase.
+There have been some bad apples like sir badger AKA Mellivora who have cheated a lot, but other than that you should have a good experience.

 my favorite thing about swamp is the game mechanics.
 Aprone is fully sighted, and because of that he made a game that is an audio game yes, but it has main stream game mechanics. you have to use a mouse to play, I know allot of blind people are so scared to use a mouse, but that is their own stupidity.
 A mouse is how normal PC games work, and using a mouse to play is really quite amazing, it allows for a much better gaming experience then spamming arrows which is just stupid. if a game is a first person shooter it requires a mouse, without full mouse support it is not a first person shooter. with the mouse the right mouse button is to run, and the left mouse button is to fire. there is also a keyconfig file so you can fully customize your mouse and every other key combo in the game to however you want it to be.